 The male promptly fertilizes them while the female collects them in her mouth.
 The female will incubate the eggs for a period of 28 days while staying inside the cave.
 After the incubation period, the eggs will hatch with about 12-50 fingerlings.

 Peacock Cichlids tend to be fairly independent for most of their life.
 The mother will typically leave the fingerlings to fend for themselves shortly after birth.
 They assimilate well with other marine species and exhibit a docile behaviour for most of their lifespan.

 While native to African waters, Peacock Cichlids have been introduced to other parts of the world such as Central America, South America, and small rivers that drain into the Atlantic Ocean.
 Certain species of the fish such Tilapia mariae have been classified as invasive species and have been tactically introduced to rivers to control the population of undesirable species of fish.
 Here are some of the main benefits of this particular species.

 Common species of Peacock Cichlids are thought of to be suitable for various recreational activities.
 These fish have been introduced to foreign rivers as a direct result of their desirability for sports fishing.
 Their brilliant appearance makes them prized among other game fishes and their ability to tolerate mineral-rich water has made them a staple for hunting and sport.

 Because of their beautiful appearance, these fish are specifically marketed as display fish.
-Owing to their elaborate patterns and colors, these fish are put on display in aquariums.
-Aquarium hobbyists will often keep several different species of Peacock Cichlids together in the same tank which results in a diverse display of colors.
+Owing to their elaborate patterns and colours, these fish are put on display in aquariums.
+Aquarium hobbyists will often keep several different species of Peacock Cichlids together in the same tank which results in a diverse display of colours.
 Their captivating appearance also makes them a popular attraction for tourists.

 Keeping the Peacock Cichlid Fish in an Aquarium